KxSystems/docs/docs/basics/glossary.md

 ## Binary

-A map of rank 2, i.e. a function that takes 2 arguments, or a list of depth ≥2.
+An iterable of rank 2, i.e. a function that takes 2 arguments, or a list of depth ≥2.
 (The terms _dyad_ and _dyadic_ are now deprecated.)

 ## Bracket notation

-Applying a map to its argument/s or indexes by writing it to the left of an argument list, e.g. `+[2;3]` or `count["zero"]`.
+Applying an iterable to its argument/s or indexes by writing it to the left of an argument list, e.g. `+[2;3]` or `count["zero"]`.

 <i class="far fa-hand-point-right"></i>
 [Application](application.md)